solana-foundation/developer-content/docs/intro/quick-start.md

 </details>

-### 1. Modify Update Instruction

-First, we'll implement a simple "pay-to-update" mechanism by modifying the `Update` struct and `update` function.

-Begin by updating the `Update` struct to include an additional account called `vault_account`.
+Next, update the `Update` struct to include an additional account called `vault_account`.
 This account, controlled by our program, will receive SOL from a user when they update their message account.